Jarrod Washburn: Detroit Tigers

 In 2009, with the Mariners and Tigers, Washburn finished with a combined 9-9 record with a 3.78 ERA in 28 starts.

 Retirement

 At the end of the 2009 season, Washburn filed for free agency.
 According to an interview in the May 6, 2010 issue of the University of Wisconsin-Oshkosh newspaper, The Advance-Titan, Washburn said that he is retiring to spend more time with his family.
 Washburn currently resides at his home in rural Webster, Wisconsin.

-In 2013, Washburn became the head baseball coach at his alma mater, Webster High School.
+From 2013 to 2021, Washburn served as the head baseball coach at his alma mater, Webster High School, leading the team to a (WIAA) state championship in 2018.